jackfsuia/Vecparser/README.md

 %-----Please clear this file each time before you write a new loop on------
 ```
-Now copy the results to your matlab to replace the loops, and try them out. **It might work or not work, it is still a experimental project.
+Now copy the results to your matlab to replace the loops, and try them out.

+## Notice
+**It might work or not work, it is still a experimental project.
 For now it only support one if-block or one non if-block in the loop**.
 For example, the loop like the following won't work:
 ```malab
 for n1=1:N1
     for n2=1:N2